Vurv78/WebAudio/README.md

 ``number webAudioCanCreate()``
 Returns whether you can create a webaudio stream.
 Checks cooldown and whether you have a slot for another stream left.

+``number webAudioCanCreate(string url)``
+Same as webAudioCanCreate(), but also checks if the url given is whitelisted so you don't error on webAudio calls.

 ``number webAudioEnabled()``
 Returns whether webAudio is enabled for use on the server.